Going Beyond Currency

 MKR token holders have voted 5 times to change the stability fee (fee for using CDPs).

-Decentralized systems are not centrally controlled by any one party, and they must rely on a system of well-designed incentives, mechanisms, and market forces to keep them functioning.
+Any one party does not centrally control decentralized systems, and they must rely on a system of well-designed incentives, mechanisms, and market forces to keep them functioning.

 The lever mechanism of the MKR token is that MKR must be used to pay fees and every time a CDP is repaid, the MKR token is burned or destroyed.
 This means that increased demand for DAI and CDPs will result in increased demand for MKR and decreased the supply of MKR when CDPs are repaid, effectively increasing its price.

 Conversely, if MKR token holders govern the system badly so that CDPs do not have enough collateral, new MKR tokens are automatically created and sold, bringing the system back to sustainable levels, but also effectively decreasing the price of MKR.